 In fact, neither result is true or false: both are unknown.
-If NULL values are involved on either side of the comparison, IN and NOT IN are not complementary.
-Similar arguments apply to queries containing ALL or ANY:
+If null values are involved on either side of the comparison,

-Moreover, the reverse query, hotels that are cheaper than all rooms at Skyline, also results in an empty set.
-A justification for this is that as long as one price at Skyline is unknown, it is impossible to say whether rooms at other hotels are more or less expensive than those at Skyline.
+Moreover, the reverse query, currencies that have a lower exchange rate, also results in an empty set.
+A justification for this is that as long as an exchange rate is unknown, it is impossible to say whether other currency rates are greater or less.

-It is clear from the examples above that distinctions between queries involving NULL comparisons are subtle and are easily overlooked.
+Distinctions between queries involving null comparisons are subtle and are easily overlooked.

-There are many real-life examples where the presence of NULL has resulted in unforeseen and sometimes misleading data retrievals.
-It is advisable to define all columns in the database tables as NOT NULL except those where unknown values have a specific meaning, such as the CHECKIN and CHECKOUT columns in the BOOK_GUEST table.
-In this way the risks of confusion with NULL handling are minimized.
+There are many real-life examples where the presence of null has resulted in unforeseen and sometimes misleading data retrievals.
+It is advisable to define all columns in the database tables as

 Voice: +46 18 780 92 00